Introduction

 const CAN: u8 = 0x18;

-To start the file transfer, the receiver sends a NAK
+To start the file transfer, the receiver sends a NAK byte

-while the sender waits for a NAK
+while the sender waits for a NAK byte.
+Once the sender has

-byte, packet transmission begins.
+received the NAK byte, packet transmission begins.
 The

-byte to begin the file transfer, not
+receiver only sends a NAK byte to begin the file transfer, not

 once for every packet.